voronianski/jquery.avgrund.js/README.md

 bower install jquery.avgrund
 ```

+### Options

-You're also able to use some of the options that let you customize it as you wish, more details on every option you can find [here](https://github.com/voronianski/jquery.avgrund.js#Documentation).
+You're also able to use some of the options that let you customize it as you wish:

 ```javascript
 $('element').avgrund({